Updated: Feb 28, 2022

 The sum of Story Points added during the sprint

 The sum of Story Points removed during the sprint

-We still use the term Commit internally, maybe old habits die hard, but would absolutely limit this expression to a team level.
-Also, let’s not forget, commitment to achieving the goals is one of Scrum’s five values.
+We still use the term Commit internally.
+Maybe old habits die hard, but I would limit this expression to a team level.
+Also, let’s not forget the commitment to achieving the goals is one of Scrum’s five values.

-Why would you add User Stories during the sprint which would result in the bar-raising up or why would you remove them which would result in the opposite effect?
-One explanation is poor planning and that mostly applies to sprints with a duration less or equal to two weeks.
-The longer the sprint duration, the greater the chances for changes to happen, and that reflects in the configurable thresholds.
-Inevitably occasional non-green events will happen but that will not affect the moving-window overall score for the Scope Change metric heavily.
+Why would you add User Stories during the sprint, which would result in the bar-raising up, or why would you remove them, which would result in the opposite effect?
+One explanation is poor planning, and that primarily applies to sprints with a duration less or equal to two weeks.
+The longer the sprint duration, the greater the chances of changes, reflected in the configurable thresholds.
+Inevitably, occasional non-green events will happen, but that will not heavily affect the moving-window overall Scope Change metric score.

 So little data to gather and so much insight generated!
-Together with other metrics, this one will contribute to the team and the company to guide you on areas of possible improvements.
+Together with other metrics, this one will contribute to the team and the company to guide you on possible improvements.

-Being amber and red for prolonged periods of time is suggesting you should not use Scrum but Kanban instead, for example, or getting professional Scrum coaches on board.
+Being amber and red for prolonged periods suggests you should not use Scrum but Kanban instead, for example, or get professional Scrum coaches on board.

-Stay tuned for the next stories about the Agile Tools!
+Stay tuned for the subsequent stories about the Agile Tools!